pavankumar017/Healtcare-Appointment-robotframework/README.md

 ---

- -Test Cases
+## Test Cases

-    The cases are documented and maintained in a Google Sheets file.
-You can find the detailed test cases here.- https://docs.google.com/spreadsheets/d/1YE1v637yfYH-V9qtf1LG0HcGLkJ2wPtoPAWHpHZQoHY/edit#gid=0
+The test cases for this project are documented and maintained in a Google Sheets file.
+Each test case includes detailed steps, expected results, and any necessary data inputs.
+This helps in ensuring comprehensive test coverage and facilitates easy updates and collaboration.

-Contribution
-Contributions are welcome!
-Please create a pull request with a detailed description of your changes.
+You can access the detailed test cases -https://docs.google.com/spreadsheets/d/1YE1v637yfYH-V9qtf1LG0HcGLkJ2wPtoPAWHpHZQoHY/edit#gid=0

+---

+If you have any questions or need further assistance with the test cases, please feel free to reach out or open an issue.